top of page

 While rooted in military experience, the conversations extend far beyond one community — revealing experiences that resonate across families, education, healthcare, leadership, and everyday life.

-The documentary received national recognition through the Substance Abuse and Mental Health Services Administration Voice Awards for its contribution to public dialogue surrounding military, veteran, and family experiences.
+The documentary received national recognition through the Substance Abuse and Mental Health Services Administration (SAMHSA) Voice Awards for its contribution to public dialogue surrounding military, veteran, and family experiences.

 Anita Sugimura Holsapple is an award-winning filmmaker, sociologist, former professional chef, conflict resolution specialist, and founder of Battlefield: Home, a storytelling and trauma-informed education initiative focused on turning silence into conversations through film, dialogue, storytelling, and shared human experience.